madmann91/overture/README.md

 - Simple IO routines,
 - Bit manipulation routines

+> [!IMPORTANT]
-This library is not intended to be used for public APIs, as there is no attempt at using namespaces to protect from name collisions.
+> This library is not intended to be used for public APIs, as there is no attempt at using namespaces
+> to protect from name collisions.
+It also uses less portable constructs such as `#pragma once` and
+> requires C23 for function and variable attributes.

 ## Building